PranjalSharma13/UserManagement/README.md

 This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

 If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.
+## Spring security
+A spring project that creates user authorization and authentication using JWT.
+For different roles.
+And needs jwt token to access other apis